Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 export default App;
 ```

+We wrap all navigators with NavigationContainer component.

+- NavigationContainer is component that is responsible for managing the navigation tree and holds the navigation state.

+- createNativeStackNavigator is a React function that returns an object with two components: Screen and Navigator.

+- Screen will be our individual pages and we will house Navigator with all our individual pages that we want to navigate.

-Now in Greeting component we will add Links(buttons) to navigate to other components ie Login Page and Signup Page
+Now in `pages/Greeting.tsx` we will add Links(buttons) to navigate to other pages ie Login Page and Signup Page.

 ```javascript
 import { View, Text, TouchableOpacity } from "react-native";